-MyVCCCD

-Personal Information Student Services Faculty Services Employee

-Search Go

-Assessment and Placement Tests

-Moorpark College

-Moorpark College English Self-Placement

-Moorpark College Math Self-Placement

-Moorpark College Math Diagnostic

-Print Moorpark College Self-Placement Summary Page

-Moorpark College Self Placement Guides

-Test Preparation

-• As we use a self-assessment/self-placement process there is no need for "practicing" the assessment; however, in summer 2014 our math department piloted a preparation bridge for students who want to begin in transfer level math, have the prerequisite from high school, but need a prerequisite skills refresher that may not be as intense as a full course.
-The bridge to fall 2014 appeared to be well received by the 108 students who participated and we will be monitoring the success results of these students throughout the semester.
-We will conduct similar activities during 2014-2015. (check to see if we have success data for this cohort)
+- As we use a self-assessment/self-placement process there is no need for "practicing" the assessment; however, in summer 2014 our math department piloted a preparation bridge for students who want to begin in transfer level math, have the prerequisite from high school, but need a prerequisite skills refresher that may not be as intense as a full course.
+The bridge to fall 2014 appeared to be well received by the 108 students who participated.
+We conducted a similar bridge for summer 2015 and will be compiling success data this upcoming year. - 4. a.

-a.
 Identify any assessment test(s) used for placement into English, mathematics, and ESL courses.
 Provide specific information about any second-party tests, including the versions and forms used.

-self-assessment/Placement